st17180/PySource/README.md

     - [X] small menu to call each function with help option
   - [X] a system useable mode
     - [X] documented expected formatting for each function
-  - [X] add ability to save out to a file.
+  - [X] add ability to save out to a file

 ## testing see [Closed + Testing flags](https://github.com/st17180/PySource/issues?q=label%3ATesting+is%3Aclosed) feedback is addressed under the issues tab take a look !
 - [X] base functions